 You’re doing whatever you have to do to survive.
 Some of you are in bed, or on the couch, or crumpled up on the floor.
 Some of you are running errands and baking cookies and attempting some semblance of a typical holiday.
 Some of you are doing your normal traditions, because they’re familiar and perhaps it’s too much to figure out what else to do.
 Others are planning something that feels intentionally unlike the way things used to be.
 And sometimes you’re walking in parades, because your city and job call for it, and because you are a courageous, bold woman and mother.

 She doesn’t know me, but I think about her often and silently include her in the small circle of people who “get it.”
 I marvel at every move she makes, journeying through bereavement while holding an exceptionally public and demanding role.
-She’s my city’s mayor, Megan Barry, and she’s about to experience her first holiday season without her son, Max—her only child.
+She’s my city’s mayor, and she’s about to experience her first holiday season without her son—her only child.
 Since hearing the news of his death, I’ve carried the mayor in my heart and mind with deep empathy.
 I now view her first as a mother, then as a mayor.

 This weekend I went to a Christmas parade.
-Mayor Barry made an appearance.
+The mayor made an appearance.
 She was graceful and vibrant, walking the entire parade route in the bitter cold, interacting with the crowds along the sidewalks.
 As she waved to families, I wondered if she recalled the years when she took her own child to events like this one.
 I’m amazed that she made it to this parade at all, how she clearly arrived on time and did her part.
 I will never take for granted the effort and courage in every small task a bereaved mother undertakes.

 I can’t know exactly how it felt to smile and participate and engage that day, whether it was a sweet lift from the pain for a few minutes, or pure torture, or simply a day on the job.
 What I do know is that the bereaved mother’s heart sees another bereaved mother’s heart and literally, physically aches for her.